coq/coq/dev/doc/INSTALL.make.md

 configuring some installation paths such as `-docdir` and `-configdir`, thus these configure options were ignored by default.

-For Dune >= 2.9, we recommend patching `Makefile.install` so these options are taken into account.
+For Dune >= 2.9, we defining the `DUNE_29_PLUS` variable so these options are taken into account by Coq's Makefile.
 For Dune < 2.9, you may have to post-process your package to fix install locations.
 See `Makefile.install` `install-dune` target for more information.

 Installation Procedure For Plugin Developers.